virresh/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/formsportal/searchlister/v1/searchlister/README.md

 The Search and Lister component uses the `com.adobe.cq.forms.core.components.models.formsportal.SearchAndLister` Sling model as its Use-object.

 ### Behavior
 Pagination is implemented via Load More button, which loads more results lazily.
+Provided clientlib loads at max `resultLimit` element at a time.

 ### Edit Dialog Properties
 The following properties are written to JCR for the AEM Forms Portal Link component and are expected to be available as `Resource` properties:

 ## BEM Description
 ```
-BLOCK cmp-searchnlister
+BLOCK cmp-searchlister
-    ELEMENT cmp-searchnlister__heading
+    ELEMENT cmp-searchlister__heading
-    ELEMENT cmp-searchnlister__seperator
+    ELEMENT cmp-searchlister__seperator
-    BLOCK cmp-searchnlister-search
+    BLOCK cmp-searchlister-search
-        ELEMENT cmp-searchnlister-search__box
+        ELEMENT cmp-searchlister-search__box
-            MOD cmp-searchnlister-search__box--text
+            MOD cmp-searchlister-search__box--text
-        ELEMENT cmp-searchnlister-search__sortbutton
+        ELEMENT cmp-searchlister-search__sortbutton
-            MOD cmp-searchnlister-search__sortbutton--wrapper
+            MOD cmp-searchlister-search__sortbutton--wrapper
-            MOD cmp-searchnlister-search__sortbutton--right
+            MOD cmp-searchlister-search__sortbutton--right
-    BLOCK cmp-searchnlister__results
+    BLOCK cmp-searchlister__results
-        ELEMENT cmp-searchnlister__item
+        ELEMENT cmp-searchlister__item
-            MOD cmp-searchnlister__item--title
+            MOD cmp-searchlister__item--title
-    ELEMENT cmp-searchnlister__more
+    ELEMENT cmp-searchlister__more
 ```
 ## JavaScript Data Attribute Bindings
-There can be only one search and lister component in a page currently.
-It initializes itself with the `searchnlister-onload` event.
+There can be only multiple search and lister instances in a page.
+It is initialized by the clientlib on window state as ready (i.e all dom instances loaded).

-A hook attribute from the following should be added to the corresponding element so that the JavaScript is able to target it:
+A hook attribute from the following should be added to the corresponding element/template so that the JavaScript is able to target it:

 ```
 data-cmp-hook-formssearch="input"